 Eurostat publishes a data visualisation tool as well as some interesting facts & figures on consumer price levels in the EU.

-… Bulgaria was the least expensive country for alcoholic beverages and tobacco (44% lower than the EU average) while the most expensive was Ireland (65% higher than the EU average)?
+… Bulgaria was the least expensive country for clothing and footwear (22% lower than the EU average) while the most expensive was Sweden (34% higher than the EU average)?

-…the UK was the most expensive country for housing, including water, electricity and fuel (60% higher than the EU average) while Luxembourg was the most expensive for furniture (22% higher than the EU average)?
+… the United Kingdom was the most expensive country for housing, including water, electricity and fuel (57% higher than the EU average) while Denmark was the most expensive for furniture and maintenance (20% higher than the EU average)?

-Further information can also be found in the Eurostat news on Consumer price levels in 2016.
+Further information can also be found in the Eurostat news release on Consumer price levels in 2017.